 Michael Brenner of Marketing Insider Group brought up a key point: today’s technology has made it easier and more affordable to create high-quality videos than ever before.
 Smartphones now have the ability to shoot high-quality HD or even 4K videos, which can be shared instantly via social media or sent via the cloud to a video editor to polish and prepare for publication.
-Here are six best practices and useful tips to B2B video marketing.
+Here are six content marketing best practices and useful tips to B2B video.

 Create Content People Are Interested In

 Surprisingly, the most important point is also the most overlooked.
 As marketers, we often get into our own heads and frame of thought when it comes to content creation.
 We think that if it’s interesting to us, it must be interesting to our users.
 But that is not always the case.
 Do any keyword or internal site research and you’ll quickly see that some of what users search for is beyond what we deemed important.